Richienb/git-files/README.md

-# git-files
+# Git Files

-An AIO gitignore and gitattributes file all in one place
+A `.gitignore` and `.gitattributes` file containing ignore code for all programming languages, automatically updated daily